frontenddogma/web-development-glossary/manuscript/c.md

 Cache
 : A hardware or software component that stores data so that future requests for that data can be served faster.
 The data stored in a cache might be the result of an earlier computation or a copy of data stored elsewhere.
 A cache hit occurs when the requested data can be found in a cache, while a cache miss occurs when it cannot.
 Cache hits are served by reading data from the cache, which is faster than recomputing a result or reading from a slower data store.&nbsp;[†](#w-cache)

+Cache busting
+: A type of HTTP flood attack that uses query variations to get around caching.
+Instead of returning results from the cache, other servers must be contacted which increases their load to potentially overwhelm them.

 Cache poisoning
 : → DNS spoofing